ni/niveristand-custom-device-handbook/docs/LabVIEW_Debugging_Techniques.md

 System State Publisher provides a periodic snapshot of utilization.
 CPU spikes and transients may not be observable.
 If the system is busy, DSM may not update.
 You can use other debugging methods for a more accurate indication of resource utilization.

-#### Real-Time Trace Viewer

-VeriStand provides built-in support for the [Real-Time Trace Viewer](https://zone.ni.com/reference/en-XX/help/370715P-01/lvtracehelp/lv_tracetoolkit_help/) and [Real-Time Trace Viewer VIs](https://zone.ni.com/reference/en-XX/help/370715P-01/lvtrace/tracetoolkitvis_pal/).
-Use the trace viewer to capture the timing and execution data of a VI and thread events for applications running on an RT target.

-To display the Real-Time Trace Viewer in a LabVIEW VI, click **Tools** » **Real-Time Module** » **Trace Viewer**.
-For more info on how to use Real-Time Trace Viewer, refer to the LabVIEW Help topic [Real-Time Trace Viewer](https://zone.ni.com/reference/en-XX/help/370715P-01/lvtracehelp/lv_tracetoolkit_help/).

 #### Additional Debugging Options for VeriStand
 Upon request, NI can provide advanced debugging tools to help you resolve certain custom device issues.
 These tools are a last resort when all other debugging options have been exhausted.
 For more information, contact NI.